Sharp Adams-Moser-Trudinger type inequalities in the hyperbolic space: Acknowledgments

 \section{Acknowledgments}

+We would like to thank an anonymous referee for pointing out some inaccuracies in the original version of this manuscript.
 V.H.N would like to acknowledge the support of the CIMI postdoctoral research fellowship.
 Q.A.N would like to thank the Vietnam Institute for Advanced Study in Mathematics (VIASM) for excellent working environment where this work was initiated and carried.
+The research of Q.A.N is funded by the Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant number 101.02-2016.02.